FarronF/limerick-council-meetings/meetings/2022/07/20-Monthly Meeting of Metropolitan District of Limerick/Draft Minutes - Monthly Meeting 20th June 2022.md

 ***successfully launched in April 2022.***

-It was agreed to refer this Notice of Motion to the Climate Action, Biodiversity and Environment--- 8
+It was agreed to refer this Notice of Motion to the Climate Action, Biodiversity and Environment
+---
+8

 Strategic Policy Committee.